 - Poor metabolizers – People in this group have little or no active CYP2C19 enzyme.
 People who are poor metabolizers break down some medicines slowly and are likely to need altered doses or even a different medicine in some cases.
 About 10 percent of people are poor metabolizers of CYP2C19.

-- Intermediate metabolizers – People in this group break down some medicines at a rate in between the poor and extensive metabolizers.
+- Intermediate metabolizers – People in this group break down some medicines at a rate in between the poor and normal metabolizers.
 About 30 percent of people are intermediate metabolizers of CYP2C19.

-- Extensive metabolizer – People in this group have normal working CYP2C19 enzymes.
-About 43 percent of people are extensive metabolizers of CYP2C19.
+- Normal metabolizer – People in this group have normal working CYP2C19 enzymes.
+About 43 percent of people are normal metabolizers of CYP2C19.

 - Ultra-rapid metabolizers – People in this group have very high activity of CYP2C19 enzymes.
 People who are ultra-rapid metabolizers break down some medicines rapidly and are likely to need different doses or even a different medicine in some cases.
 About 17 percent of people are ultra-rapid metabolizers of CYP2C19.